aspect-build/rules_lint/docs/formatting.md

 ### Ignoring files explicitly

-Commonly, the underlying tools that rules_lint invokes provide their own methods of excluding files (.prettierignore for example).
+Commonly, the underlying formatters that rules_lint invokes provide their own methods of excluding files (.prettierignore for example).
 At times when that is not the case, rules_lint provides its own escape hatch to exclude files from linting using attributes specified via [`.gitattributes` files](https://git-scm.com/docs/gitattributes).

 If any of following attributes are set on a file it will be excluded: